Exploring Adult Onset of Amblyopia: Causes of Lazy Eye

 Strabismus Strabismus, or misalignment of the eyes, is another potential cause of lazy eye in adults.
 When the eyes do not align correctly, the brain may suppress the input from one eye to avoid double vision.
 If left untreated, this suppression can lead to amblyopia in the affected eye.

-Anisometropia Anisometropia refers to a significant in refractive error between the two eyes.
+Anisometropia Anisometropia refers to a significant difference in refractive error between the two eyes.
 When one eye requires a significantly different prescription than the other, it can lead to the brain favoring the eye with better vision and neglecting the other eye, resulting in lazy eye.

 Cataracts Cataracts, a condition characterized by the clouding of the eye’s lens, can also contribute to the development of lazy eye in adults.
 When cataracts are present, the affected eye’s vision may be significantly impaired, causing the brain to rely more on the unaffected eye and leading to the weakening of the affected eye’s visual abilities.